-In one scene, Gable had to carry Leigh up a long flight of stairs–a scene that had to be filmed several times.
+In one scene, Gable had to carry Leigh up a long flight of stairs.
+It was a scene that had to be filmed several times.
 “One more time, Clark,” called director Victor Fleming.
 Wincing, Gable picked up Leigh and carried her up the stairs.
 “Thanks Clark,” said Fleming.
 “We didn’t really need that shot.
 We just had a little bet that you couldn’t do it again.”

-Long hours of work plus long bouts away from their respective partners meant that filming was far from easy for the pair.
-And yet, they pulled off the greatest romance of cinema, a feat aided by Gable’s Sun on Leigh’s Moon and Leigh’s Mars opposite to Gable’s Venus.
-True teamwork is also shown with Gable’s Jupiter on Leigh’s Saturn–in the eighth house, no less: she held his confidence in check, he helped her to open up.
+Long hours of work plus long bouts away from their respective partners meant that filming was far from easy And yet, they pulled off the greatest romance of cinema,.
+It was a feat aided by Gable’s Sun on Leigh’s Moon and Leigh’s Mars opposite to Gable’s Venus.
+True teamwork is also shown with Gable’s Jupiter on Leigh’s Saturn.
+She held his confidence in check, he helped her to open up.

-As noted in Gone With the Wind: The Zodiacal Parade, Mitchell used the zodiac as a basis for her characters with the feisty, independent heroine Scarlett O’Hara personifying the sign of Aries.
+As noted in Gone With the Wind: The Zodiacal Parade, Mitchell used the zodiac as a basis for her characters.
+The feisty, independent heroine Scarlett O’Hara personified the sign of Aries.
 Unfortunately, Mitchell did not leave a trail of dates and times of birth to use as clues for constructing natal charts.
-In fact, the only clue was that Scarlett was sixteen years old at the start of the Civil War (which meant she would have been born in 1845).
-And, no matter how real she might seem, Scarlett is a fictional character and therefore, does not have a birth chart.
+In fact, the only clue was that Scarlett was sixteen years old at the start of the Civil War.
+This meant she would have been born in 1845).
+And, no matter how real she might seem, Scarlett is a fictional character.
+Therefore she does not have a birth chart.
 However, Scarlett’s phenomenal success was due to a blend of author’s invention and actress’ interpretation.
 Could Scarlett’s birth chart be the Mitchell/Leigh composite chart?
 And could this composite chart reflect the personality of Scarlett O’Hara herself?

 The composite chart’s ruler, the Moon, is conjunct the MC and in the sign of Aries (phew).
 That makes for a pretty sparky personality.
 Scarlett was certainly protective of her home and aggressively guarded her family and loved ones.
 Even better though, the Moon is part of a grand cross in the cardinal signs involving Uranus, Venus and Neptune.
 If one takes the view that the MC represents the mother and the IC the father, the moon’s conjunction to MC could explain Scarlett’s desire to have the grace and decorum of her mother, a social do-gooder.
 Venus on the IC then would represent Scarlett’s father–who happened to be a land-loving Taurean in Mitchell‘s zodiacal parade.

-With a Moon-Venus opposition, Scarlett was spoiled rotten by both her parents and this was one of the main reasons she found it so difficult to deal with the hardships of war.
-She was expected to do nothing but rely on her feminine wiles to attract a rich husband and live on the fat of the land.
-But when the going got tough, Scarlett’s favourite distraction was fantasising about life as the spouse of Ashley Wilkes–as demonstrated by a T-Square formed with the Moon/Venus opposition square to Neptune in Cancer.
+With a Moon-Venus opposition, Scarlett was spoiled rotten by both her parents.
+This was one of the main reasons she found it so difficult to deal with the hardships of war.
+She was expected to do nothing but rely on her feminine wiles to attract a rich husband.
+And, ironically if you know the story, live on the fat of the land.
+But when the going got tough, Scarlett’s favourite distraction was fantasising about life as the spouse of Ashley Wilkes.
+This is demonstrated by a T-Square formed with the Moon/Venus opposition square to Neptune in Cancer.

 Ashley’s preoccupation with honour and prestige could only belong to the archetype of a Capricorn.
-That Ashley spurned Scarlett for “mealy mouthed” Melanie, a shy, sensitive, small-busted woman who died following the complications of a miscarriage, was an puzzle to Scarlett (but not to astrologers who can easily understand the attraction of a Capricorn to a Cancer).
+That Ashley spurned Scarlett for “mealy mouthed” Melanie, a shy, sensitive, small-busted woman who died following the complications of a miscarriage, was an puzzle to Scarlett.
+But it was not to astrologers who can easily understand the attraction of a Capricorn to a Cancer.
 Its surprise for Scarlett is perhaps reflected in Neptune’s opposition to Uranus in Capricorn: Scarlett simply couldn’t figure Ashley out.

 The Grand Cross practically guaranteed Scarlett would be misunderstood by those she loved.
-This was especially true with her relationship with her children (in the novel she had three children–a child with each of her three husbands–but in the film she had only one child, Bonnie Blue Butler, the daughter she shared with Rhett).
+This was especially true with her relationship with her children.
+In the novel, she had three children–a child with each of her three husbands.
+However, in the film she had only one child, Bonnie Blue Butler, the daughter she shared with Rhett).
 Mitchell was said to be puzzled by Scarlett being regarded as a heroine when she was such a reluctant and negligent wife and mother. (“A cat’s a better mother than you,” Rhett told Scarlett).
 Instead Mitchell preferred the caring, sensitive Melanie–whose demise near the end of the film had audiences reaching for their hankies.

-If an emphasis of cardinal signs weren’t enough, the composite chart also contains a grand trine in fire, involving Mars in Leo (in the first house, making Mars very difficult to ignore), Mercury in Sagittarius and again, remarkably, the Moon in Aries.
-Scarlett eventually fell in love with, married and had a child with Rhett Butler, who as a Leo was far more concerned about the status of his family than his wife.
-Since women tend to look to the men in their lives to act out their Mars energy (not that Scarlett needed any help!), a Leo man for Scarlett might seem a good match.
-Besides that, it’s pretty hard to resist a man who says “You need kissing and kissing often–and by someone who knows how!” (if you can pardon his bad breath that is).
+If an emphasis of cardinal signs weren’t enough, the composite chart also contains a grand trine in fire.
+Mars is in Leo (in the first house, making Mars very difficult to ignore).
+Mercury is in Sagittarius and again, remarkably, the Moon is in Aries.
+Scarlett eventually fell in love with, married and had a child with Rhett Butler.
+As a Leo, he was far more concerned about the status of his family than his wife.
+Women tend to look to the men in their lives to act out their Mars energy.
+So a Leo man for Scarlett might seem a good match.
+Not that Scarlett needed any help expressing her Mars energy.
+Although Rhett did try!
+“You need kissing and kissing often–and by someone who knows how!”
+If you can pardon his bad breath that is)

 The other angle of the grand trine in fire was Mercury in Sagittarius in the fifth house.
-As the fifth house represents children, this may explain the rather reckless behaviour of the young Sagittarius, Bonnie Blue, who died whilst attempting to jump a fence on her steed.
+As the fifth house represents children, this may explain the rather reckless behaviour of the young Sagittarius, Bonnie Blue.
+She died whilst attempting to jump a fence on her steed.
 Thus, the Butler family completed the element of fire.

-The Moon in Aries, as the chart ruler cj the MC, and the planet on which a grand cross in the cardinal signs and a grand trine in fire share a common point isn’t a bad second place to an Aries Sun.
+The Moon in Aries, as the chart ruler cj the MC, as part of a grand cross in fire signs seems appropriate.
+Add a grand trine in fire sharing that Moon and it doesn’t seem a bad second place to an Aries Sun.

 The year 1938 was a big one for the United States.
-Not only was it a bumper year for movie production (besides “Gone With the Wind,” “The Wizard of Oz,“ “Good-bye Mr Chips” and “Mr Smith Goes to Washington” were also made), it was also the first Neptune return for the US.
-These film classics would meet in a head-to-head competition at the 1939 Academy Awards but it was “Gone With the Wind“ that walked away with Best Picture, Best Actress (for Vivien Leigh‘s portrayal of Scarlett O’Hara), Best Supporting Actress (for Hattie McDaniel, the first Black actor to win an Academy Award), Best Director (for Victor Fleming, the only credited director) and Best Screenplay (posthumously awarded to Sydney Howard), eight Academy Awards in total.
+It was a bumper year for movie production.
+Besides “Gone With the Wind,” “The Wizard of Oz,“ “Good-bye Mr Chips” and “Mr Smith Goes to Washington” were also made.
+It was also the first Neptune return for the US.
+These film classics would meet in a head-to-head competition at the 1939 Academy Awards.
+However, it was “Gone With the Wind“ that walked away with Best Picture, Best Actress (for Vivien Leigh‘s portrayal of Scarlett O’Hara), Best Supporting Actress (for Hattie McDaniel, the first Black actor to win an Academy Award), Best Director (for Victor Fleming, the only credited director) and Best Screenplay (posthumously awarded to Sydney Howard).
+Eight Academy Awards in total.

 Although all these movies would eventually be seen by audiences all over the world, originally they were for Americans.
 If the Mitchell/Leigh composite chart can reflect the personality of Scarlett, can it also explain its enduring appeal?
 Using the Sibley chart for the US and the chart for Scarlett in a bi-wheel can help answer this question.

-The Sun of the US shone on the Neptune of the composite chart, highlighting the romance of the character of Scarlett O’Hara.
+The Sun of the US shone on the Neptune of the composite chart.
+This seemed to highlight the romance of the character of Scarlett O’Hara.
 The popularity of the character was boosted by the US Pluto on the composite’s N. Node.
-In return, the Mars of the composite chart is conjunct the N. Node of the US chart, making it seem as if the fighting spirit (not to mention sex appeal) of the character would seem attractive to American audiences.
-The composite chart’s Mercury so close to the US ascendant would give Americans much to talk about but it is Scarlett’s Venus near to the Saturn of the US that looks like everlasting love.
+In return, the Mars of the composite chart is conjunct the N. Node of the US chart.
+It made it seem as if the fighting spirit (not to mention sex appeal) of the character would seem attractive to American audiences.
+The composite chart’s Mercury is so close to the US ascendant would give Americans much to talk about.
+However, it is Scarlett’s Venus near to the Saturn of the US that looks like everlasting love.